msu-denver-cs/assignment-one-Lemon44/README (Important).md

  -Just to check what the html looked like from the auto-generated scaffold

  ***At this time I modified the model, controller, and view to interact with each other much like in the library example.
 The app/model/car.rb and the app/model/part.rb files need to be modified to add the relationship part using has_and_belongs_to_many assignments.
 I also modified the form.html.erb files of both car and part model so that they displayed things in the correct manner.
-I also modied the controller by adding links to
+I also modified the controller by adding links to

  <%=form.collection_select(:part_ids, @parts, :id, :name) %>